-Originally from Yorkton, Saskatchewan, Kelli has a B.Sc. in Environmental Earth Sciences from the University of Saskatchewan in which she studied Geography, Soil Science, and Geology from the and while attending university she also studied plants and birds.
+Originally from Yorkton, Saskatchewan, Kelli has a B.Sc. in Environmental Earth Sciences from the University of Saskatchewan in which she studied Geography, Soil Science, and Geology and she also studied plants and birds.
 Kelli holds a dual membership as a Professional Agrologist in Saskatchewan and Alberta.
-Prior to joining the NIRB in 2009 as a Technical Advisor, Kelli had 8 years environmental consulting experience conducting fieldwork of various disciplines and wrote reports for various projects in Alberta, Saskatchewan, Manitoba, as well as the Yukon, and the Northwest Territories.
-She has her Supervisory Designation and is currently working to complete a Certificate in Ecological Restoration through the University of Victoria.
+Prior to joining the NIRB in 2009 as a Technical Advisor, Kelli worked 8 years environmental consulting conducting fieldwork in various disciplines and wrote reports for various projects in Alberta, Saskatchewan, Manitoba, the Yukon, and the Northwest Territories.
+She has her Supervisory Designation, a Certificate in Administrative Justice, and is currently working to complete a Certificate in Ecological Restoration through the University of Victoria.
 In 2016 she was promoted to the Manager, Project Monitoring and works hard with other NIRB monitoring officers to develop a strong monitoring program for projects with Project Certificates in Nunavut as well as learning Inuinnaqtun.
-Outside of the office, Kelli advocates for education and volunteers with the Cambridge Bay Minor Hockey Association and other local organizations who need a hand.
-Kelli and her family love Nunavut and get out on the nuna as often as they can and fishing, photography, and quadding are always a favorite.
+Kelli and her family love Nunavut and get out on the nuna as often as they can doing fishing, photography, and quadding.